Wk 6 2025 – We Talk to Dust Moto; Livewire and Vmoto Report Dismal Numbers; Ola Fakes Tech; Hero Reshapes Top-Deck

 Hero Shocks in a Top-Deck Reshuffle

-India-based Hero MotoCorp, the second-largest two-wheeler manufacturer in the world, announced the removal of their CEO and CBO.
+India-based Hero MotoCorp, the second-largest two-wheeler manufacturer in the world, announced the removal of its CEO and CBO.
 They also separated the underperforming EV business units.
 Hero is separating its EV & Emerging Mobility Business Unit (EMBU) into a fully independent entity.
 The promoter-chairman will now mentor the EV unit personally.

-Hero Separates Electric Business in Top Deck Upheaval
+Hero Separates Electric Business in Top Deck Upheaval – InsightEV

 India-based Hero MotoCorp, the second-largest two-wheeler manufacturer in the world, announced a management reshuffle yesterday evening.
 The CEO and CBO have been replaced.
 Most importantly, Hero is separating its EV & Emerging Mobility Business Unit (EMBU) into a fully independent entity.